 - Applying for grant funding: Program staff recognized that program sustainability had to be addressed.
 In response, program developers receive support from local foundations for grants to augment hospital support in crafting a culturally sensitive program that provides psychosocial and community assistance to stabilize families in crisis.

 - Negotiating reimbursement from insurers: Although insurers had generally been willing to cover the families' visits to the PHIT Kids clinic, they have not been willing to cover the evening health education and physical activity classes because they were not considered clinical in nature.
-Children's Mercy Family Health Partners, a Medicaid managed care company, agreed to pay a per-member, per-month amount for members to attend the evening group program.
+Weight Management program staff are working to advocate for group program coverage.

 Resources Used and Skills Needed

-- Staffing: The program has two part-time clinical child psychologists, a medical director, nurse practitioner, dietitian, social worker, and physical therapist; health educators who have college degrees; a research associate; and a full-time program coordinator.
+- Staffing: The evening group program is supported by two part-time clinical child psychologists, a medical director, nurse practitioners, a dietitian, social workers, physical therapists, a nurse manager, and a research coordinator.
+The program is presented by health educators who have college degrees.
 The program also relies on Junior League of Greater Kansas City volunteers to help health educators during the evening sessions.
-A new grant from the Junior League of Greater Kansas City provides additional volunteer support.

-- Costs: The 2011 budget for the program is $543,069, which consists primarily of salary and benefits for paid program staff.
-This budget includes both clinic and evening group program staff time.
-It should be noted that clinical services are reimbursed through insurance.
+- Costs: The 2013 budget for the program is $261,904, which consists primarily of salary and benefits for paid program staff.

-Funding SourcesChildren’s Mercy Hospitals and Clinics; HealthCare Foundation of Greater Kansas City; Junior League of Greater Kansas City
+Funding SourcesChildren’s Mercy Hospitals and Clinics; HealthCare Foundation of Greater Kansas City; Junior League of Greater Kansas City; Private Donors

-National Initiative for Children's Healthcare Quality's Childhood Obesity Action Network.
-Available at: http://www.nichq.org/register_coan.html?returnpage=/online_communities/coan/index.html
+National Initiative for Children's Healthcare Quality [Web site].
+Available at: http://www.nichq.org/index.html.

 Getting Started with This Innovation